 - Bring a large pot of water to a boil and set up an ice bath nearby.
 Make an X in the bottom of each peach.
-Drop the peaches, maybe 5 at a time, into the water and allow them to boil for up to 1 minute.
+Drop peaches, five at a time, into the water and allow them to boil for up to 1 minute.
 Be careful not to cook the peaches, but make sure the skin is beginning to peel away from the flesh.
-Remove the peaches from the boiling water and drop them into the ice bath.
-Once all the peaches have been shocked in ice water, start peeling them using the X as a guide.
+Remove peaches from boiling water and drop them into the ice bath.
+Once all the peaches have been shocked in ice water, start peeling them, using the X as a guide.

-- In a bowl large enough to hold all the ingredients, mix together the sugar, curry powder, zests, and ginger.
-Start cutting the peaches into ½-inch wedges and dropping them into the bowl with the curried sugar.
-Once you’ve wedged all the peaches, toss them thoroughly with the sugar mixture.
-Cover the bowl with plastic wrap and allow it to sit at room temperature overnight.
+- In a bowl large enough to hold all ingredients, mix together sugar, curry powder, zests, and ginger.
+Cut the peaches into ½-inch wedges and drop them into the bowl with the curried sugar.
+Cover bowl with plastic wrap and allow it to sit at room temperature overnight.